-And when compared to more obvious risk factors associated with other modern, accepted imaging techniques, MRI and associated field risks appear in a better light.
+Now to return to the safety issues surrounding MIRs.
+When compared to more obvious risk factors associated with other modern, accepted imaging techniques, MRI and associated field risks appear in a better light.
 For example, x-rays and any other form of radiation used for scans or treatments are known to carry risks associated with bombardment of the body with sub-atomic particles.
 One can easily understand those risks – think tiny particles or energy penetrating the body.

 Because MRI uses the measurement of changes to existing nuclear magnetic fields, there really is no analogy to other forms of radiation.
 Of course, in time we may learn of other risk factors, but until that time the benefits clearly outweigh the known risks.

 The research, design, and development of MRI’s probably exceeds the research, design, and development that goes into for example North Face Osito Jackets.
 Although when you read about the Northface process for creating new sportswear and sports gear, it sounds quite impressive as their designers and technicians explore the frontiers of technology by turning revolutionary raw materials into gear that maximizes an athlete’s ability to survive and succeed in the most severe weather conditions.
 The Northface technicians are constantly pushing the boundaries of innovation.
 (Sorry for that analogy, but I just bought a North Face Osito jacket and it is awesome.)
 Likewise, with MRIs there are new technical advancements that drive their market place growth over the past decade in each of the four essential components of the MRI system: the magnet, the gradient system, the radiofrequency (RF)system, and the digital electronics.